cincuranet/blog/_posts/233857-my-new-ac-has-built-in-wifi-and-that-brings-dilemma-into-my-home-automation-hacking.md

 #### Solution (or not)

 I gravitate towards trying Wi-Fi first, mostly because I'm stronger in that area.
-If that fails switch to infrared.
+If that fails, I switch to infrared.
 Fingers crossed that it either fails at the very beginning or it will work flawlessly, because I know how difficult it is to decide to cut the losses and start over.

 I'll share my trials and tribulations (and eventual victories).
 And yes, I know, I'm making these problems, would I simply use the remote from the box - like my wife is going to - I would be perfectly fine.